-2.6.
+2.7.
 Running the First Application

-To test our initial setup, we need two LIFX Color 1000 light bulbs as smart home IoT devices.
+To test our initial setup, we need at least one LIFX Color 1000 light bulb as smart home IoT devices (two light bulbs would be ideal).
 We have to follow the instructions in Section 2.5. to install the hardware.
 Then, we can go and run the script in run.bash.